ziqin/ShengBTE/README.md

 - `BTE.cumulative_kappa_*`: this set of files is analogous to `BTE.kappa*`, except in that their first column specifies a cutoff mean free path for phonons.
 - `BTE.w_boundary`: boundary scattering rate for each irreducible q point and each mode, for a characteristic length L=1 nm and a specularity parameter p=0.
 Rescale accordingly to obtain boundary scattering rates in ps<sup>-1</sup>.
 - `BTE.w_boundary_full`: boundary scattering rate for each q point and each mode, for a characteristic length L=1 nm and a specularity parameter p=0.
 Rescale accordingly to obtain boundary scattering rates in ps<sup>-1</sup>.
+- `KappaTensorVsT_RTA`: total thermal conductivity tensor in unit of W/(m K) in the Relaxation Time Approximation (zero-order) as a function of T (1st column).
+The last line contains converged values, the rest show the convergence process.
+- `KappaTensorVsT_CONV`: total CONVerged thermal conductivity tensor in unit of W/(m K) as a function of T (1st column).
+The last column gives the number of iterations reaching convergence.